 Translation:The children find the candies next to you.

 Depends which English-speaking country you're from.
 Australians (and also, I suspect, the British) never use the word 'candies', and rarely 'candy'.
 'Candy' is only used in specific contexts - eg 'candy-coloured clouds", but rarely as a noun on its own.
 Australians use the word 'lollies' or occasionally 'sweets' to refer to what Americans call either 'candy' or 'candies'.
-But sometimes when Americans use those terms they really mean is what we would call 'chocolate' or 'chocolates'.
+But sometimes when Americans use those terms, they really mean what we would call 'chocolate' or 'chocolates'.
 So simply equating 'candies' with סוכריות and 'candy/sweets' with ממתקים simply won't make any sense for non-American English speakers.
 I honestly can't differentiate the two.